System Design Space

 The Ember story is useful because it shows a different frontend path: not maximum freedom, but strong conventions, built-in practices, and disciplined upgrades.
 It is a reminder that mature interface architecture sometimes wins through platform predictability rather than endless choice.

-The chapter ties Ember's bet on integrated conventions, stable upgrades, and a unified toolchain to the needs of large product teams.
+The chapter ties Ember's bet on integrated conventions, stable upgrades, and a unified tooling loop to the needs of large product teams.
 It is especially good at showing how managed API and framework evolution can be architectural value in its own right.

 Practical value of this chapter